ipums/ipumspy/docs/source/reading_data.rst

     # Filter to records where SEX is Female
     women = ipums_df[ipums_df["SEX"] == sex_info.codes["Female"]]

-It is =possible to filter both using labels as well as numeric values.
+It is possible to filter both using labels as well as numeric values.
 The following retains only women over the age of 16 in ``ipums_df``:

 .. code:: python